The Jealous God

-The Jealous God is a novel by John Braine which was first published in 1964.
-Set in the early 1960s among the Irish Catholic community in a small Yorkshire town, the book is about a 30-year-old mummy's boy and his attempts at liberating himself from his domineering mother.
-The title refers to the latter's wish that her "favourite" son, although already rather old for following his alleged vocation, become a clergyman.
-It was said that it was John Braine's personal favourite novel of all those that he wrote and was finally filmed in 2005.
+The Jealous God is a 1964 novel by John Braine.
+The story, set in an Irish Catholic community of Yorkshire circa in the 1960s, follows a 30-year-old man and his attempts at liberating himself from his domineering mother.
+The title refers to his mother's wish that her "favorite" son, despite being in his thirties already, pursue the career path of a clergyman.
+The book was adapted into a film in 2005.